Skip to Content

 But over the years that I have worked in this “healthy” food world, I have grown to believe more and more that this sort of thinking about food and eating is more damaging than eating any of those “bad” foods.

-So, to help you to find balance and joy in eating, I wanted to share some of what this health food blogger really eats on a regular basis.
+So, to help you to find balance and joy in eating, I wanted to share some of what a health food blogger really eats on a regular basis.

 My Journey from Health-Obsessed to Health-Adjacent